amadeann/DS-GCD-class-project/CodeBook.md

 Detailed description of the cleanup process can be found in the [README.md](README.md) file

-##Description of the variables in the tidy_data.txt file
+##Description of the variables in the tidy_dataset.txt file

 Tidy dataset contains 180 observations with and 68 variables.